MicrosoftDocs/appcenter-docs/docs/transition/accounts/distribution-groups.md

 # Shared Distribution Groups from HockeyApp

 Distribution groups owned by an organization that were created in HockeyApp can now be managed in App Center.
-Shared distribution groups for user accounts are not supported in App Center.
+Shared distribution groups for user accounts aren't supported in App Center.

 > [!NOTE]
 > To retain the share functionality of your distribution groups across apps on App Center make sure the distribution groups assigned to an app are owned by the same organization as the app.
 [Read more](~/transition/moving/incompatibilities.md#distribution-groups) about the limitation.